haxmeister/e-go/doc/boot.conf.5.rst

 can be specified as necessary.
 Here's a sophisticated example from Andreas Matuschek that was posted on the funtoo-dev mailing list::

-        "Funtoo Linux On Ice" {
+        "LiGurOS Linux On Ice" {
                 params root=/dev/sda2
                 params += rootfstype=jfs
                 params += usbcore.autosuspend=1